MorpheApp/.github/profile/README.md

 ## 🚀 What Can Morphe Do?

 With Morphe, the only limit is your imagination.
-And also the Android API.
+And also the realistic limits of modifying obfuscated bytecode.
 But mostly your imagination.

 - 🎯 **Modify apps** — Yes, Morphe can modify apps
 - ✨ **Add new features** — Features that weren't there before?
 Now they are